Not-Elias/stakingWalkthrough/README.md

    sudo systemctl restart consensus
 ```

-Okay, so when you're setting things up, give it a few minutes for the client and the consensus clients to sync properly.
-While you're watching the logs, don't be surprised if you spot a few errors or warnings popping up.
+Okay, so when you are setting things up, give it a few minutes for the client and the consensus clients to sync properly.
+While you are watching the logs, don not be surprised if you spot a few errors or warnings popping up.
-1. If you see a SIGILL error, it's probably because your CPU isn't quite jiving with the latest Lighthouse version.
+1. If you see a SIGILL error, it is probably because your CPU is not quite jiving with the latest Lighthouse version.
 No worries, just grab the Lighthouse portable build and install it.
-2. Now, if you notice you've got a low peer count while checking the consensus logs (less than 10 peers connected, it's time to troubleshoot:
+2. Now, if you notice you have got a low peer count while checking the consensus logs (less than 10 peers connected, it is time to troubleshoot:
-If you're running things on your own hardware, make sure your Wi-Fi provider's firewall isn't blocking with your ports.
+If you are running things on your own hardware, make sure your Wi-Fi provider's firewall is not blocking with your ports.
 If everything looks clear there, move on to the next step.
-For VPS setups, double-check that the provider's firewall isn't blocking any ports.
-Even if it's not, there might still be some filtering going on.
+For VPS setups, double-check that the provider's firewall is not blocking any ports.
+Even if it is not, there might still be some filtering going on.
 In that case, change the peer ports in both the execution client and the consensus client.

 To make those changes, do the following:
 ```bash